Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 Outline:
 1. Master of Whisperers:
-- The chapter begins with Varys, the enigmatic Master of Whisperers, meticulously gathering information from his network of spies and informants in King's Landing.
+- Continue with Varys, the enigmatic Master of Whisperers, meticulously gathering information from his network of spies and informants in King's Landing.
 - Varys reflects on the delicate balance of power in the capital and his role in manipulating events to serve the interests of Aegon Targaryen.
 2. Orchestrating Alliances:
 - Varys uses his skills of manipulation and deception to orchestrate secret alliances among key figures in King's Landing.